ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 behavior as `zcashd` in the event of a 51% attack: `zcashd` limits *each* chain reorganization to 100 blocks, but permits multiple reorgs, while Zebra limits *all* chain reorgs to 100 blocks.
-In the event of a successful 51% attack on Zcash, this could be resolved by wiping the Sled state and re-syncing the new chain, but in this scenario there are worse problems.
+In the event of a successful 51% attack on Zcash, this could be resolved by wiping the rocksdb state and re-syncing the new chain, but in this scenario there are worse problems.

 ## Service Interface